 Henderson’s catch basins, or storm drains, on the side of the road funnel rainwater to Canoe Creek and to the Ohio River.
-With spring showers on the horizon, it is important to remember that pollutants and debris washed into these basins when it rains are not usually carried to one of Henderson’s treatment plants for cleaning, but instead are conveyed to a nearby waterway.
+With spring showers already here, and more sure to come, it is important to remember that pollutants and debris washed into these basins when it rains are not usually carried to one of Henderson’s treatment plants for cleaning, but instead are conveyed to a nearby waterway.
 Once in our creeks and rivers, chemicals, yard debris, litter and dirt can degrade the quality of the water we rely on for drinking water and recreation.
 Basins and drains clogged by debris also can lead to storm water flooding that creates safety hazards and costly property damage.

 Remember these tips to help protect public health, property and the environment:

 - Sweep grass clippings, leaves and other debris off the street and away from storm drains.

 - Properly dispose of all waste in trash receptacles or recycling bins.